versionize/versionize/README.md

   --proj-version-bump-logic            [DEPRECATED] Use --find-release-commit-via-message instead.
   --find-release-commit-via-message    Use commit message instead of tag to find last release commit.
   --tag-only                           Only works with git tags, does not commit or modify the csproj file.
+  --proj-name                          Name of a project defined in the configuration file (for monorepos)

 Commands:
   inspect                              Prints the current version to stdout